 Project-Level Financing.
 The facility was financed with a \$30 million non-recourse project-level term loan with a bank that closed in June 2010.
 The term loan matures in June 2028 and, accrues interest at a rate of LIBOR plus 250 basis points (that escalates by 25 basis points every three years) and is subject to an amortization schedule.
 Interest and principal amortization amounts are paid quarterly.
-As of March 31, 2013, \$25 million of the term loan was outstanding.
+As of December 31, 2012, \$25 million of the term loan was outstanding.
 Blythe's project financing includes a letter of credit facility for its obligations under the PPA in the form of two letters of credit of approximately \$6 million.
 The credit support matures in June 2015.
-Pursuant to a term loan agreement, Blythe is subject to a dividend payment test whereby the facility is permitted to pay quarterly dividends if the debt service coverage ratio for the last four fiscal quarters and for the next twelve months are at least 1.2x and other customary conditions are satisfied.
-As of March 31, 2013, the facility had met all of its debt service coverage ratios to date.
+Pursuant to a term loan agreement, Blythe is subject to a dividend payment test whereby the facility is permitted to pay quarterly dividends if the debt service coverage ratio for the last four fiscal quarters and for the next twelve months are at least 1.2x.
+As of December 31, 2012, the facility had met all of its debt service coverage ratios to date.